 If one or more of our product candidates or any future product candidate are associated with undesirable side effects in clinical trials or have characteristics that are unexpected, we may need to abandon their development or limit development to more narrow uses or subpopulations in which the undesirable side effects or other characteristics are less prevalent, less severe or more acceptable from a risk-benefit perspective.
 In our industry, many compounds that initially showed promise in early stage testing have later been found to cause serious side effects that prevented further development of the compound.
 In the event that our clinical trials reveal a high or unacceptable severity and prevalence of side effects, our trials could be suspended or terminated and the FDA or comparable foreign regulatory authorities could order us to cease further development or deny approval of one or more of our product candidates or any future product candidate for any or all targeted indications.
 The FDA could also issue a letter requesting additional data or information prior to making a final decision regarding whether or not to approve a product candidate.
-The number of requests for additional data or information prior to making a final decision regarding whether or not to approve a product candidates.
-The number of requests for additional data or information generating and resulted in substantial delays in the approval of several new drugs.
-Undesirable side effects caused by one or more of our product candidate could also result in the inclusion of unfavorable information in our product labeling, denial of regulatory approval by the FDA or other regulatory authorities for any or all targeted indications, and in turn prevent us from commercializing and generating revenues from the sale of that product candidate.
-Drug-related side effects could affect patient recruitment or the ability of enrolled patients to complete the trial and could result in potential product labeling reduct candidate.
+The number of requests for additional data or information issued by the FDA in recent years has increased, and resulted in substantial delays in the approval of several new drugs.
+Undesirable side effects caused by one or more of our product candidates or any future product candidate could also result in the inclusion of unfavorable information in our product labeling, denial of regulatory approval by the FDA or other regulatory authorities for any or all targeted indications, and in turn prevent us from commercializing and generating revenues from the sale of that product candidate.
+Drug-related side effects could affect patient recruitment or the ability of enrolled patients to complete the trial and could result in potential product liability claims.